clan-lol/clan-core/docs/quickstart.md

    - Inside `machines`, a new machine configuration is defined (in this case, `example-desktop`).
    - Inside `example-desktop` which is the target machine hostname, `nixpkgs.hostPlatform` specifies the host platform as `x86_64-linux`.
    - `clanInternals`: Is required to enable evaluation of the secret generation/upload script on every architecture
+   - `clanName`: Is required and needs to be globally unique, as else we have a cLAN name clash

 4. **Rebuild and Switch**: Rebuild your NixOS configuration using the updated flake: